 – The last part of your life will be more blessed [Job 42:12]

-Let all Christians know that when temptations come to them, it was our loving Father who let him do it.
+Let all Christians know that when temptations come to them, it is our loving Father who has permitted Satan to bring them.
 Satan cannot tempt a child of God without God’s permission.
 Know that when you accepted Christ, Satan began to accuse you before God.
-Even now, he can implore God to sift you like wheat.
+Even now, he may be trying to ask God for permission to come and tempt you.
 There is no limit to what God does.
 When God allows Satan to tempt believers, He wants us to count on him for power, for wisdom, and for advice, rather than trusting our human capabilities.

 A sister falls

 Recently, I was told about this sister in Christ who had grown so much in business.
-It started from a humble beginning and the Lord prospered abundantly.
-It gave him more love and confidence in God.
+She started from a humble beginning and the Lord prospered abundantly.
+This gave her more love and confidence in God.
 She always moved with her Bible and went to church regularly.
 One evening, after an unusually busy day, she collected all the money from the day’s sales and got into a car to go home.
 It was a lot of money because she had sold almost everything in stock.
-On his way, thieves hit and grabbed his bag of money.
-They threw the Bible at him and disappeared.
+On her way, thieves hit and grabbed her bag of money.
+They threw the Bible at her and disappeared.
 This sister was so shocked that she burst into tears.
 She looked at the Bible and saw that it was useless in her life.
 I was told that she grabbed the Bible and left it at her church.
 She abandoned Christ that day.

 We must have a fixed faith in God.
 A faith that will not be shaken by negative circumstances.
 A faith that will withstand trials and temptations.
 Now, I want you to see what happened to the spiritual realm when this sister fell.
 She fell because she was tempted by the devil.
 This temptation was allowed by God.
 Satan went before God and he accused this sister.

 “Are you saying that she loves you and that you are proud of her?”
-Is it not because of this money that you gave him.
-Take it off and you will see if she still loves you. ”
+Is it not because of this money that you gave her.
+Take the money away and you will see if she still loves you. ”

 God allowed Satan to realize this temptation and the devil passed the test.
-God has no way of proving to Satan that we love him from the bottom of my heart.
-God trusts us so he tells the devil to go and prove for himself that we are true friends of God.
+Our Father in Heaven has no way of proving to Satan that we love him from the bottom of our hearts.
+God trusts us so he tells the devil to come on Earth and prove for himself that we are true friends of God.

 Another sister falls

 This is another true story.
 There is this couple who loved God so much.
 From time to time, the man asked his wife to pray and repent for fear of having sinned against God.
 They always repented on behalf of their sons and daughters.
-Man would never allow evil to come to them.
-This couple’s fear of God was known from great distances.
-It was Job and his wife, as recorded in the Bible.
-Without knowing them, Satan accused Job before God in heaven and he was allowed to tempt this innocent servant.
+The man would never allow evil to come to them.
+This couple’s fear of God was known to great distances.
+This was Job and his wife, as recorded in the Bible.
+Without their knowledge, Satan accused Job before God in heaven and the Devil was allowed to tempt this innocent man.
 God said to Satan:

 What followed was as follows: